 - Returning to work and managing the financial impacts of cancer

 Managing Cancer workshops and Cancer Wellness programs are currently being run in health services in Victoria.
-Visit the 2023 schedule for more information, or email email@example.com
+Visit the current program schedule for more information, or email email@example.com

 Our two day interactive facilitator training courses provide everything required to successfully deliver our highly regarded Managing Cancer Program and Cancer Wellness Program, including:

 - Networking, professional development and regional/yearly planning opportunities

 - Non-assessed Continuing Professional Development (CPD) credit recognition for participation in training and program delivery

 The training program provides a great opportunity to network with other professionals in your field.
 Facilitators are supported to tailor the program to best meet the needs of their communities.

 The training sessions are for Victorian Health Professionals only.
 Please contact Cancer Council Victoria at firstname.lastname@example.org for further details before you register.